10 Top-Rated Tourist Attractions in Bristol

 3 Bristol Cathedral

-Location: College Green, Bristol
+Address: College Green, Bristol

 4 Brunel's SS Great Britain

-The site is also home to the Brunel Institute and the David MacGregor Library, an archive of thousands of books, documents, plans and objects related to England's greatest engineer and inventor.
+The site is also home to the Brunel Institute and the David MacGregor Library, an archive of thousands of books, documents, plans, and objects related to England's greatest engineer and inventor.

-Location: Gas Ferry Rd, Bristol
+Address: Gas Ferry Rd, Bristol

 5 Llandoger Trow

-The famous triple-gabled, half-timbered Llandoger Trow in King Street, built in 1669, is where Alexander Selkirk is said to have told the story of his shipwreck to Daniel Defoe, who immortalized the tale in Robinson Crusoe.
-The Llandoger Trow was also the model for The Admirable Benbow, the inn frequented by Long John Silver in Robert Louis Stevenson's Treasure Island.
+The famous triple-gabled, half-timbered Llandoger Trow building in King Street, built in 1664, is where Alexander Selkirk is said to have told the story of his shipwreck to Daniel Defoe, who immortalized the tale in Robinson Crusoe.
+The Llandoger Trow was also the model for the Admiral Benbow, the inn frequented by Long John Silver in Robert Louis Stevenson's Treasure Island.
 Carefully restored in 1991, the building is linked by an underpass to the Theatre Royal, home of the Bristol Old Vic and the oldest playhouse in England to have had its stage in continuous use.

 6 Clifton Suspension Bridge

-Location: Bridge Rd, Leigh Woods, Bristol
+Address: Bridge Road, Leigh Woods, Bristol

-8 Bristol City Museum and Art Gallery
+8 Bristol Museum and Art Gallery

-Location: Queen's Road, Bristol
+Address: Queen's Road, Bristol

-9 Cheddar Gorge
+10 Cheddar Gorge

-Cheddar Gorge is just 18 miles from Bristol, and an excellent day trip.
-Highlights of this National Nature Reserve include its dramatic 450 ft cliffs and stunning stalactite caverns.
-Other attractions include the spectacular Gough's Cave with its hidden chambers, as well the soaring chambers of St Paul's Cathedral and the towering spires of Solomon's Temple.
-You need a degree of fitness to tackle some parts of the gorge, including the 274 steps up the side of gorge and the 48 more to the top of the Lookout Tower.
+Just 18 miles from Bristol, Cheddar Gorge makes an excellent day trip.
+Highlights of this National Nature Reserve include its dramatic 450-foot cliffs and stunning stalactite caverns.
+Other attractions include the spectacular Gough's Cave, with its hidden chambers, as well the soaring chambers of "St. Paul's Cathedral" and the towering spires of "Solomon's Temple."
+You need a degree of fitness to tackle some parts of the gorge, including the 274 steps up the side of the gorge and the 48 more to the top of the Lookout Tower.
 Entry includes the cliff-top walk and the Cheddar Man Museum of Prehistory.